kuzzleio/documentation-old/src/sdk-reference/memory-storage/geopos.md

 ---

-## Callback response
+## Callback Response

-Resolves to an array of longitude-latitude pairs, in the same order than the provided members list.
+Returns an array of longitude-latitude pairs, in the same order as the provided members list.